-Some of the most surprising solutions to reduce plastic have nothing to do with containers- it’s the products themselves that are changing.
+Some of the most surprising solutions to reduce plastic have nothing to do with containers.
+It’s the products that changing their nature – to reduce plastic or get rid of it altogether.

-Unilever* and other companies are working hard to create concentrates for their liquid products that use far less of everything, from plastic packaging to corrugate holders.
-Small packages with concentrates take up less space and contain reduced liquid volume by up to 3x.
+Unilever and other companies are working hard to create concentrates for their liquid products that use far less of everything and take up less space.
+Small packages with concentrates – that contain reduced liquid volume by up to 3x – save on everything…from plastic packaging to corrugate holders.
 The entire product footprint from labour handling and trucks to transport delivers savings for the customer – and the planet.

-The technology in dish detergent pods today has a lot of legs.
-We should expect to see dissolvable sachets in all kinds of categories -sachets of wrapper-less shampoo and lotion concentrate ready for refillable bottles.
-NOHBO** is a biodegradable, single-use shampoo pod that is an example of this, just add water and you have your shampoo ready to lather.
+The technology in laundry pods today has a lot of legs.
+We should expect to see dissolvable sachets in all kinds of categories.
+Coming soon: Sachets of wrapper-less shampoo and lotion concentrate ready for refillable bottles.
+Just add water and you have a new full container of your favorite product.
 This technology can also apply to many single serve foods that come to life with water: hot chocolate, creamers and even pasta and oatmeal.

 Some products are just as good made a little crunchier.
 Signal didn’t believe that toothpaste had to come in a plastic tube.
 They added a crunchy coating to single-serve tooth paste tabs and are launching them soon in a reusable jar.